Naadira/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import all the necessary python libraries.
+1. Import the standard python libraries for Gradient design.
 2. Introduce the variables needed to execute the function.
+3. Use function for the representation of the graph.
-3. Using for loop apply the concept using the formulae.
+4. Using for loop and apply the concept using the formulae.
-4. Execute the program and plot the graph.
+5. Execute the program and plot the graph.
+6. Predict the execute values for the given conditions.

 ## Program:
 ```